6G Vision: An Ultra-Flexible Perspective: Abstract

 \section{Abstract}

-\textit{Radio access technologies (RATs) are the primary enablers of mobile communications systems.
-The upcoming sixth generation (6G) communications systems are expected to support an unprecedented variety of applications, pervading through every aspect of human life.
-It is clearly not possible, without realizing a plethora of f\kern 0.06667emlexible options pertaining to the RATs themselves.
-At that point, this work presents an overview of the potential 6G RATs from the f\kern 0.06667emlexibility perspective, categorizes them, and provides a general framework to incorporate them in the future networks.
-Furthermore, the role of artif\kern 0.06667emicial intelligence and integrated sensing and communications as enablers of the said framework is also discussed.}
+\textit{The upcoming sixth generation (6G) communications systems are expected to support an unprecedented variety of applications, pervading every aspect of human life.
+It is clearly not possible to fulf\kern 0.06667emill the service requirements without actualizing a plethora of f\kern 0.06667emlexible options pertaining to the key enabler technologies themselves.
+At that point, this work presents an overview of the potential 6G key enablers from the f\kern 0.06667emlexibility perspective, categorizes them, and provides a general framework to incorporate them in the future networks.
+Furthermore, the role of artif\kern 0.06667emicial intelligence and integrated sensing and communications as key enablers of the presented framework is also discussed.}

 \ITUpar